-In order to enrol at Brandenburg University, a student visa is required in most cases.
-Applicants from the EU and other states Germany has a special agreement with do not need a visa.
-Please be aware that the processing time of an application for a student visa can take several months.
+In most cases, a student visa is required in order to enrol at Brandenburg University.
+Applicants from the EU and other countries that Germany has a special agreement with do not need a visa.
+Please be aware that it can take several months to process an application for a student visa.

-You can find current information on visa-application at:
+You can find current information on visa applications at:

 Important: the issued visa must correspond to the purpose of your stay:

-Please note that you cannot get an offer when you have already studied 10 semesters or more in a university or if you are older than 30 years (see regulations here (in German).
+Please note that you cannot live in the hall of residence if you have already been enrolled at a university for 10 or more semesters or if you are older than 30 years of age (see regulations here).

-You will find information on living in the student's hall at www.studentenwerk-potsdam.de/wohnen/.
+You can find information on living in the student's hall of residence here.

 Rooms in the hall are single rooms.
 Four rooms form one unit, and all rooms are furnished.
 Each unit contains a communal kitchen and sanitary facilities (shower, toilets, wash-basin).
-In the kitchen there is an electric cooker, a refrigerator with separate lockers (with keys), a kitchen table, chairs and a sink.
+The kitchen is equipped with an electric cooker, a refrigerator with separate lockers (with keys), a kitchen table, chairs and a sink.

-It is advised to bring bed linens and blankets with you.
-You must bring your own cutlery, along with plates and dishes.
-Rooms do not have curtains, so you may want to bring these with you.
+We advise you to bring bed linens and blankets with you.
+You must bring your own cutlery as well as plates and dishes.
+Rooms do not have curtains, so you may want to bring those with you, too.
 The rooms are not equipped with TVs and radios.

-There are a number of common rooms in the halls.
-Sport and games rooms are also at the students’ disposal.
+There are several common rooms in the halls.
+Gyms and games rooms are also available for students to use.

-Not far from the THB (about 15 minutes' walk) there is an apartment building called: "Caasi".
-In addition to short-term accommodation, Caasi also rents out one and two-room apartments at special rates to students.
-All apartments consist of a single and double room, equipped with a kitchen, toilette, and shower.
-Further information, as well as online inquiries and room reservations, can be found at: www.caasi.de
+An apartment building called “Caasmann 7” is located not far from the THB (about a 15-minute walk).
+In addition to short-term accommodations, Caasmnn 7 also rents out one- and two-room apartments to students at special rates.
+All apartments have a single and double room, equipped with a kitchen, WC and shower.
+For further information, as well as online inquiries and room reservations, visit: www.caasi.de